-LinkedIn is the B2B and professional networking site right now, especially for social media marketers.
+LinkedIn is the leading B2B and professional networking site, especially for social media marketers.

 It’s an invaluable platform when it comes to personal branding, whether you’re working as an employee or want to start your own social media marketing business.